 Optional symptoms in the context of rheumatoid arthritis

-In about 20 % of cases, the appearance of so-called rheumatoid nodules is present, which are mainly located in the tendons on the extensor surfaces of the joints and are located subcutaneously.
-The elbow joint is affected most frequently.
+In about 20 % of cases, the appearance of the so-called rheumatoid nodules is present, which are mainly located in the tendons on the extensor surfaces of the joints and are located subcutaneously.
+The elbow joint is affected more frequently.